FAQs

 Does Cat Stats collect data on individual cats?

 Cat Stats is designed to track colonies, not individual cats.
 No cat-specific data, such as medical records, rabies vaccination dates or photos, is collected.
-A system that did gather this kind of info would have to be exponentially larger (and more expensive!)

 What is Neighborhood Cats' involvement in Cat Stats?